 The structure is always allocated from non-paged no-execute pool.
 Its address is kept as the PmcData member of the WMI_LOGGER_CONTEXT that represents the event logger.

 Each logger can nominate up to four counters.
 These are selected from the KPROFILE_SOURCE enumeration that is defined in WDM.H and lists the types of information that the HAL may keep about processor performance.
 The profile sources are provided as the ProfileSources member of the EVENT_TRACE_PROFILE_COUNTER_INFORMATION that is the required input for the relevant case of ZwSetSystemInformation.

 The ProcessorCtrs array has as many elements as there can ever be processors.
-That Microsoft defines the PMC_HANDLE type is known from the NTOSP.H header in the Windows Driver Kit (WDK) for Windows 10.
-It is a pointer to a HAL_PMC_COUNTERS structure for which Microsoft’s symbol files do not provide type information.
+Each is a pointer to a HAL_PMC_COUNTERS structure for which Microsoft’s symbol files do not provide type information.
+From the NTOSP.H header in the Enterprise edition of the Windows Driver Kit (WDK) for Windows 10 version 1511, it is known that Microsoft defines the type PMC_HANDLE for this pointer.